 - School age children (7 years old & over) need to be catechized in school or through the Religious Education program before being baptized.
 Please contact the Director of Religious Education at the Parish Office.

 - Adults seeking baptism should consider our RCIA program and call the Director of Evangelization.

 1. Take the Baptismal Preparation Class

 St. Josaphat’s Baptismal Preparation class is held on the 2nd Monday of each month at 7:00 pm in the church and lasts for about 30-45 minutes.
-You will receive a Certificate of Completion at the end of the class, and this serves as proof that you have taken the class (some other parishes require this if you are to be a Godparent to a baby being baptized in that parish).
+You will receive a Certificate of Completion at the end of the class, and this serves as proof that you have taken the class (other parishes may require this if you are to be a Godparent to a baby being baptized at that parish).
 Classes will be cancelled if no one has signed up for the session.

 2. Select Godparents

 - Only one godparent is required.

 - At least one godparent MUST be a baptized and confirmed Catholic.
 (The godparents are taking on the responsiblity to help raise the child in the Catholic faith after all!).

 - If you have someone you want to be a godparent but the person is not Catholic, that person may be present as a Christian Witness if he or she is a baptized Christian.
 A non-baptized person cannot be a godparent for a Catholic baptism.

 - If you want more godparents, you can have as many as you want – but we only have room to record one male and one female (we don’t make the record books, we just follow Church law).
 Christian witnesses are recorded in the same place as godparents, with the notation “Christian Witness”.
 Honorary Godparents are not recorded.